 - The Preventing COVID-19 Infection in the Workplace online training course has been developed and is mandatory for all employees in the Department regardless of when they are scheduled to return to work on campus.
-All approved occupants and employees will send a copy of the completion certificate to the unit administrator.
-See link below: - https://wpl.ubc.ca/browse/srs/courses/wpl-srs-covid - ALL approved occupants and employees will receive a copy of this plan via email.
+All employees will send a copy of the completion certificate to the unit administrator.
+See link below: - 2.
+Preventing COVID-19 Infection in the Workplace course https://wpl.ubc.ca/browse/srs/courses/wpl-srs-covid - ALL approved occupants and employees will receive a copy of this plan via email.
 A zoom meeting will be scheduled to review the content and attendance of that review/training session will be recorded.
-Please ensure to take the time to highlight Appendix C: Responsibilities. - Additional Guidance to consider: UBC SRS Meetings and Training Guidance - Be familiar with the UBC Covid -19 Campus Rules which are listed here: COVID-19 Campus Rules (New)
+Please ensure to take the time to highlight Appendix C: Responsibilities. - 4.
+Be familiar with the UBC Covid-19 Campus Rules which are listed here: UBC Campus Rules

-24. Signage
+25. Signage